jhonDowe/blahdns/README.md

 ## Announcement
-* I planned to close port 53 around at the end of this year, so be sure you change your connection either to DoT, DoH, DNSCryptv2.
+* IMPORTANT - PORT 53 will shutdown soon, be sure you use DoT, DoH, DNSCryptv2.
-* DNS-over-TLS now support port 443(bypass firewall), 853 by default.

 ## Our features
 * Block Tracker, Ads, Malware sites.